MonikaKonarska/Sales-Analysis-EDA/README.md

 ## Contact :+1:

 *Linkedin*: https://www.linkedin.com/in/monika-konarska-72bb6ab6/
-*You can find me at some Meetup Groups :blush:*: https://www.meetup.com/members/185488887/
+*You can find me at some Meetup Groups :blush:* https://www.meetup.com/members/185488887/